George Chapman (murderer): Jack the Ripper suspect

 Inspector Frederick Abberline of Scotland Yard, who was one of the original investigators in the Ripper case, is reported to have told George Godley, the policeman who arrested Chapman: "You've got Jack the Ripper at last!"
-In two 1903 interviews with the Pall Mall Gazette, Abberline spelled out his suspicions, referring to Chapman by name.
+In two 1903 interviews with the Pall Mall Gazette, Abberline spelt out his suspicions, referring to Chapman by name.
 Abberline thought Chapman was the Ripper because, during the original investigation, he had closely interviewed Chapman's first "wife", Lucie Badewski, and she had told him that her husband often used to go out during the night for hours on end.
 Speculation in contemporary newspaper accounts and books has led to Chapman, like fellow serial killer Thomas Neill Cream, becoming one of many suspects in the Ripper murders.
 As far as is known, Chapman was not a suspect at the time of the murders.

 Recent writers are divided about whether Chapman should be regarded as a serious Ripper suspect.
 Philip Sugden considered that Chapman is the most likely candidate among known Ripper suspects, but that the case against him is far from proven.
 However, John Eddleston rated Chapman at only two ("a remote possibility") on his zero-to-five rating of Ripper suspects.
-Paul Begg only dealt with Chapman briefly, and evidently did not regard him as a serious suspect.
+Paul Begg only dealt with Chapman briefly and evidently did not regard him as a serious suspect.

 The case against Chapman rests mainly on the point that he undoubtedly was a violent misogynist.
-He was known to beat his common-law-wives and was prone to other violent behaviour.
+He was known to beat his common-law wives and was prone to other violent behaviour.
 While living in the US, Chapman allegedly forced his wife Lucie down on their bed and began to strangle her, only stopping to attend to a customer who walked into the shop which adjoined their room.
 When he left, she was said to have found a knife under the pillow.
 Chapman reportedly later told Lucie that he had planned to behead her, even pointing out the spot where he would have buried her and reciting what he would have said to their neighbours.

 Chapman had arrived in Whitechapel roughly around the time the first murder took place.
 His description matched the man seen with Mary Jane Kelly (the fifth victim of the "canonical five") and the murders stopped when he left for the United States.
 It has even been suggested that he carried out a Ripper-style killing in New York City, the murder of Carrie Brown, but recent research suggests he did not reach the United States until after this murder.